 It’s Monday morning and the difficult conversation about your team’s performance that you should have had last week is still sitting on yours to-do list from Friday.
 Managing conflict within a team is never easy

 Maybe if you avoid it, it will go away, they might not be firing on all five cylinders but at least they are at work.
 If you try and talk to them then they will only get upset or start shouting at you like last time.
-What if you upset them?they might go off sick and you’re short staffed as it is… Does this sound familiar?
+What if you upset them?
+They might go off sick and you’re short staffed as it is… Does this sound familiar?

 Don’t worry you are not alone!
 No one enjoys those sensitive conversations that could damage the relationship you have with the people in your team, but what if you could approach the situation in a way you can control and be prepared for any potentially awkward outcome?